hashicorp/terraform-provider-aws/website/docs/r/securityhub_configuration_policy.html.markdown

 The `configuration_policy` block supports the following:

-* `enabled_standard_arns` - (Required) A list that defines which security standards are enabled in the configuration policy.
+* `enabled_standard_arns` - (Optional) A list that defines which security standards are enabled in the configuration policy.
+It must be defined if `service_enabled` is set to true.
 * `security_controls_configuration` - (Optional) Defines which security controls are enabled in the configuration policy and any customizations to parameters affecting them.
 See [below](#security_controls_configuration).
 * `service_enabled` - (Required) Indicates whether Security Hub is enabled in the policy.